Update on 29 Aug, 2022

 The programs at Bachelor of Marine Engineering are specifically designed to equip engineers with the latest technological skills in marine engineering that would enable them to take up positions in the industry as well as naval authorities.
 With a growing population living near coastal areas with an increased emphasis on environmental awareness and responsible marine development, the demand for qualified marine engineers is expected to grow.

 The M.E./M.Tech. the course is a 2 years long Post Graduate Level course that one may pursue after completing B.E./B.Tech.
-The driving principle behind the Marine Engineering course is to impart in students the theoretical as well as practical aspects of Marine Engineering to get them prepared for a career in this emerging domain with high job opportunities and remuneration.
+The driving principle behind the Marine Engineering course is to impart to students the theoretical as well as practical aspects of Marine Engineering to get them prepared for a career in this emerging domain with high job opportunities and remuneration.
 To pursue marine engineering courses at the postgraduate level students can do a master of technology in marine engineering/ master of engineering in marine engineering/ master of science in marine engineering.

-The course deals with the maritime structure, nautical technology, marine technology, marine engines and power systems, shipbuilding engineering, and ship design and developments.
+The course deals with the maritime structure, nautical technology, marine technology, marine engines and power systems, shipbuilding engineering, and ship design and development.
 The first year comprises courses in maritime structure, naval architecture, and marine engineering.
-The second and third years include courses on naval architecture and marine engineering where the student gets training on the design of machinery mechanisms, a propulsion system for ships including main engine, auxiliary engine, and electrical system onboard ships.
+The second and third years include courses on naval architecture and marine engineering where the student gets training on the design of machinery mechanisms, a propulsion system for ships including the main engine, auxiliary engine, and electrical system onboard ships.

 To be eligible for pursuing a postgraduate course in marine engineering students have to complete a bachelor’s degree in a relevant stream (bachelor of technology in marine engineering or bachelor of engineering in marine engineering) from a recognized university.